March 1 – June 1

 To encourage the writing, reading, and appreciation of this poetic form judges choose poems in additional categories of “Sakura Awards” and “Honourable Mention.”

-The 2023 Haiku Invitational submission is now open.
+The 2023 Haiku Invitational is now closed.

 Read all about haiku, including form and technique.